Nonparametric inference for nonstationary spatial point processes: Bayesian Inference

 For spatial domains $\mathcal{S} \subset \mathbb{R}^d$ with $d \leq 2$, graphical representations of point estimates and pointwise credible intervals for the IF can be produced by evaluating the posterior of the IF on a fine mesh.
 At each MCMC iteration, this is done by drawing from the conditional distribution $\beta_{\mathcal{S} \setminus y^*} \mid \beta_{y^*}, \theta$.

 A well-known computational bottleneck in Gaussian process models is the cubic cost associated with sampling from finite-dimensional multivariate Gaussian distributions.
 In the proposed model, this cost is substantially mitigated by the random partitioning approach, especially when compared to the special case with $L = 1$.
-Under a regime where increasing the dataset size ($n$) corresponds to proportionally increasing the volumes $|S_l|$, the overall computational cost associated with handling the latent GP components $\{\beta_l\}$ scales as

-where $w_l > 0$ and $\sum_{l=1}^L w_l = 1$.
-This expression shows that computational savings grow with $L$; partitioning the domain into more components leads to smaller regions and consequently lower cubic costs per region.
+The computational cost associated to the latent GP components $\{\beta_\ell\}$ scales as $ \mathcal{O}\left(\sum_{\ell=1}^L (w_\ell n)^3\right), $ where $n$ is the dataset size, $w_\ell > 0$ and $\sum_{\ell=1}^L w_\ell = 1$.
+This expression simplifies further to